end chronic pain

 “The thing is, no matter what you think of pornography (whether it’s harmful or harmless fantasy), the science is there.
 After 40 years of peer-reviewed research, scholars can say with confidence that porn is an industrial product that shapes how we think about gender, sexuality, relationships, intimacy, sexual violence and gender equality — for the worse.”
 Dr. Gail Dines from the Washington Post’s April 8 issue (Is Porn Immoral?
 That Doesn’t Matter: It’s A Public Health Crisis)

 There’s no way around it, we are a society of excesses — an addicted society if you will.
 We’re addicted to PRESCRIPTION DRUGS (HERE’S another).
 We’re addicted to RECREATIONAL DRUGS.
 We’re addicted to CIGARETTES and alcohol.
 We’re crazy addicted to JUNK FOOD — most particularly SUGAR and SODA.
 And above all, we’re brain-locked to electronic media of all kinds.
-What has our national addiction to electronics done?
+What has our national addiction to electronics doing to our collective soul?

-Electronic media has created a monster; a society — particularly the younger segment of society — that, no matter where we are — out with friends, in church or school, walking down the sidewalk, eating out with the family, or driving down the highway — can’t seem to put down our collective phones.
-Thus, we shouldn’t be surprised that according to many experts, using electronic media of some sort is virtually non-stop; particularly for the younger crowd.
-From the time they wake up, to the time they go to sleep.
+Electronic media has created a monster; a society — particularly the younger segment — that, no matter where we are — out with friends, in church or school, walking down the sidewalk, eating out with the family, or driving down the highway — can’t seem to put down our phones.
+Thus, we shouldn’t be surprised that according to many experts, using electronic media of some sort is virtually non-stop.
+From the time we wake up, to the time we go to sleep.

 The Kaiser Family Foundation’s 2010 study, Generation M2: Media in the Lives of 8 to 18 Year-Olds revealed that when two devices were used together (i.e. phone and laptop), it brought the total time spent with media to over 10.5 hours per day.
 But that study was done nearly seven years ago.
 The situation has gotten more extreme since then.
 What do people think of their own cell phone use?